meowmeowahr/AutoLight/Writerside/topics/Install.md

 > **Note**
 >
 > AutoLight will no longer autostart after being moved to another directory.
-> If moving, follow the uninstall steps and then re-install it.
+> If moving, follow the uninstallation steps and then re-install it.
 >
 {style="warning"}